The BLS Advantage

 These classes are specifically designed for people who cannot attend regularly-scheduled classes.
 If you travel for your business, work irregular hours—even the infamous shifts in the emergency services—as long as you have some time to spare at your computer, BLS courses are compatible with your schedule.

 Most BLS prefixed courses operate on a 7 week half-semester intensive schedule.
 Most other prefixed courses at UNCG operate on a full semester schedule.
-Three BLS courses are typically offered only as full semester courses:
+The following BLS courses are typically offered only as full semester courses:

 - BLS 301: Pathways: Reading and Writing in the Humanities